zhikangfan-jyd/toploansadviser/content/reviews/loan-depot.md

 </tr>
 </table>

 Moreover, the company has a strict policy regarding the minimum criteria it seeks in its clients.
 Each of their clients has fulfilled the entire requirement to get accepted for a loan.
-The company asks that the clients have a minimum score of 620 for conventional loans, 580 in the case of VA loans and FHA loans, and 700 for Jumbo loans.
+The company asks that the clients have a minimum score of 620 for <a href="/best-mortgage-refinance-lenders" target="_blank" rel="noopener noreferrer">conventional loans</a>, 580 in the case of VA loans and FHA loans, and 700 for Jumbo loans.
 The minimum down payment that the client has to pay at the time of loan approval is between the radius of 0% to 5%, where 0% is the minimum rate and 5% is the highest rate.
 Since each application is weighed differently, the rate differs from person to person.

-The company offers a wide variety of loan products, but the mainstream loans include conforming loans, jumbo loans, VA loans, FHA loans, refinancing mortgages.
+The company offers a wide variety of loan products, but the mainstream loans include conforming loans, jumbo loans, <a href="/best-va-lenders" target="_blank" rel="noopener noreferrer">VA loans</a>, FHA loans, refinancing mortgages.
 All of these loan products are offered in all the 50 states in the US.

-<div class="btn-box"><a href="" rel="noopener noreferrer nofollow" target="_blank" class="btn">Check My Rate</a></div>
+<div class="btn-box"><a href="/mortgage-loan" rel="noopener noreferrer" target="_blank" class="btn">Check My Rate</a></div>

 <div class="title-box"><img src="/data/images/r-7.webp" /><h2 class="title">Pros & Cons</h2></div>